hyosung11/Launch-School/Courses/journal.md

 18:06 Did a good job of dumping all of my Lesson 1 notes into a new file and then extracting notes to my study guide.
 I'm going to continue on with Lesson 2.
 I just need to remember to do the quizzes again and work on the practice problems as part of my code snippets study.

 19:44 I finished dumping all of Lesson 2 notes into my study guide by topic.
 Now I want to watch the basketball game.

+## 20220325 금요일

+05:50 Michigan lost to Villanova again in the NCAA tournament and I stayed up to watch Mexico vs USA tie 0-0.
+I'm tired right now.
+I want to continue my notes dump and aggregation this morning.

+06:16 Tired.
+I got stuck in the SPOT session 2 study room in Gather and couldn't get out until I respawned, like I learned from watching Omi in Roblox.

+6:18 Daily Scrum Questions

+1. What did you do yesterday?
+   * [x] 1.
+Study Session with Alex
+   * [x] 2.
+Study Session with Laurent and Michael
+   * [x] 3.
+Worked on Study Guide - dumped lessons 1 and 2 notes into file and annotated into study guide
+   * [x] 4.
+Anki Cards Review
+   * [ ] 5.
+Read *The Coding Career Handbook*, Chapter 34: Lampshading
+~~   * [ ] 6.
+Learn in Public: Context Loss vs Context Change question on LinkedIn?~~
+   * [x] 7.
+Writers Bloc Meeting
+~~   * [ ] 8.
+Contact Derek Barker about role at Salesforce~~

+2. What will you do today?
+   * [x] 1.
+Study Session with Alex
+   * [ ] 2.
+Study Session with Laurent and Michael
+   * [ ] 3.
+Work on Study Guide - Lesson 3 and 4 notes into file and annotated into study guide
+   * [ ] 4.
+Anki Cards Review
+   * [ ] 5.
+Read *The Coding Career Handbook*, Chapter 34: Lampshading
+   * [ ] 6.
+Learn in Public: Context Loss vs Context Change question on LinkedIn?
+   * [ ] 7.
+Contact Derek Barker about role at Salesforce

+3. Are there any blockers or impediments preventing you from doing your work?
+   * I told Sohee I would find three positions to research and apply to within the week.